stepherg/bbfdm/README.md

 ```

 - `bbfdmd` folder which contains the source code of bbfdm deamon.
-More explanation on how this daemon works and all supported methods are presented in this file [BBFDMD](./bbfdmd/README.md)
+More explanation on how this daemon works and all supported methods are presented in this file [BBFDMD](./docs/arch/bbfdmd.md)

 - `libbbfdm` folder which contains the different data models supported by iopsys

 	- `dmtree` folder which includes all supported Data Models and vendor extension objects.
 It contains 6 folders:

 		- `tr181` folder : TR-181 Data Model files

-		- `tr104` folder : Voice Services Data Model files

 		- `tr143` folder : Diagnostics Data Model files